meril27/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
 ## AIM:

-Implementation of Sliding window protocol.
+To write a python program for implementation of Sliding window protocol.

 ## ALGORITHM:
 1. Start the program.